 All things made by man will fail in time.
 The goal is to minimize downtime in a cost effective fashion.
 If you need 99.999% uptime that means 5 1/4 minutes of downtime a year.
 This takes serious system engineering, and it is time to call IBM.
 Look for lots of hot-swap (changeable without powering down) hardware including power supplies, hard drives, fans, PCI cards, and UPS batteries.

 If you don't need quite as much reliability, your hardware costs will go down quite a bit.
 The most unreliable hardware are generally fans, hard drives, and power supplies.
 Be sure that the ones you use are as reliable as possible.
 I like Panasonic panaflow fans, as they are quite reliable (as well as quiet).
 For hard drives, there are some recent papers available which discuss hard drive reliability.
+(Look for papers by google and by CERN).
 Historically, SCSI has been more reliable than IDE drives, as well as much more expensive.
 SAS drives are likely as reliable as SCSI.
 I wouldn't buy a drive unless it is available with a 5 year warranty.

 Memory is a special case.
 It is quite unlikely to have a permanent error,